Is Alcohol a Drug? Here’s What You Need To Know

 Is Alcohol a Controlled Substance?

-Alcohol as a Gateway Drug
+Is Alcohol a Gateway Drug?

 What Does Alcohol Do to Your Body Over Time?

 Because alcohol has a toxic effect on the body, it can create many negative consequences.
 Further, the effects of alcohol grow as the substance is used over a long period.
 Regular, heavy alcohol use can lead to:

 - Suppressed immune system

 The effects of alcohol become worse over time.
 The longer you regularly drink, the more severe these effects can be.